whitneywhtsang/sycl-bench/plot/README.md

 python src/plot-compact.py fast.csv slow.csv -o compact.pdf -c config.json -n "slow-compiler" -d "fast-compiler"
 ```

-Again, ff you want to investigate kernel time from profiling rather than
+Again, if you want to investigate kernel time from profiling rather than
 runtime, you can do so by specifying the `--kernel-time` flag.